AS400JPLPC/zig-helix/README.md

     change Ctrl-s  C-s to Alt-q A-q free combination
 *   2023-09-27 last update small adjustment menu and copyZig and lastFileZig
     process No change of directory everything is done by parameter
+*   2023-09-28 add endscript : no activate default